Jan 17, 2017

-6.2 With our Vendors
+7.2 With our Vendors

-- Aggregated Data: We may share aggregated usage data with our members or others in the research community or publish information based on aggregated usage data so members and others can understand how the ORCID Registry is being used.
+- Aggregated Data: We may share aggregated usage data with our Members or others in the research community or publish information based on aggregated usage data so Members and others can understand how the ORCID Registry is being used.
 We will only do so in a way that your personal identity is protected.

 - You may make yourself “invisible” to the public by marking all fields other than the ORCID identifier Private.

-We are committed to protecting the Registry and our users from unauthorized access to or authorized alteration, disclosure or destruction of personal information in the ORCID Registry or which we otherwise hold.
+We are committed to protecting the Registry and our users from unauthorized access to or unauthorized alteration, disclosure or destruction of personal information in the ORCID Registry or which we otherwise hold.
 For example:

 - We store information about you in a data center with restricted access, and we use a variety of technical security measures to secure your data.
-We also use secure socket layer (SSL technology) and intrusion detection and virus protection software.
+We also use secure socket layer (SSL) technology and intrusion detection and virus protection software.

 - We periodically review our information collection, storage and processing practices, including physical security measures.

-- We restrict access to information marked as Private or Limited Access or which is otherwise not public to ORCID employees, contractors and agents who need to know that information to manage the ORCID Registry and process such data for us, and who are subject to confidentiality obligations.
+- We restrict access to information marked as Private (visible by you) to ORCID employees, contractors and agents who need to know that information to manage the ORCID Registry and process such data for us, and who are subject to confidentiality obligations.